-Consider a long thin film strip of width $w$ situated at $y=0$ between two thin film rails of width $l$ at $w/2+b<x<w/2+b+l$ and $-w/2-b-l<x<-w/2-b$, as shown in Fig. \ref{figD1}.
-Here each rail is raised by the hight $h$ and spaced by $b$ from the edge of the strip.
-It is assumed that the strip carries a dc current $I_s$ and each rail carries a dc current $I_r$, both the strip and the rails are infinite along $z$.
+The SNSPD is modeled by a long thin film wire of width $w$ situated at $y=0$ between two thin film rails of width $l$ at $w/2+b<x<w/2+b+l$ and $-w/2-b-l<x<-w/2-b$, as shown in Fig.~\ref{figD1}.
+Each rail is raised by the height $h$ and spaced by $b$ from the edge of the wire.
+It is assumed that the wire carries a dc current $I_s$ and each rail carries a dc current $I_r$, both the wire and the rails are infinite along $z$.